jibrix01/stack-overflow-analysis/README.md

-# Stack, or where you're Stacked?: A 2024 Stack Overflow Survey Analysis
+# Stack, or Where you're Stacked?: A 2024 Stack Overflow Survey Analysis

 A case study using exploratory data analysis and machine learning to analyze the relationship between developer pay, job satisfaction, and other developer statistics.